KansasCityWomeninTechnology/LearningResources/glossary.md

 **(Web) Browser** - An application used for retrieving, viewing and traveling across files and websites.
 Common browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, Microsoft Internet Explorer, Opera

-**Browser Developer Tools (Dev Tools)** - _A web developer's best friend._ Different browsers have their own developer tools.
+**Browser Developer Tools (Dev Tools)** - _A web developer's best friend._ Different browsers have their own set of developer tools.
 Developer tools allow a developer to inspect how the browser is parsing their code into the DOM.
-It allows a developer to troubleshoot & fix bugs.
+Dev Tools are helpful for a developer to troubleshoot & fix bugs.

 **Browser Vendor Prefix** - Experimental or non-standard CSS Properties made available to developers by browser vendors.
 Typically the vendors use these prefixes -webkit- (Chrome, newer versions of Opera.), -moz- (Firefox), -o- (Old versions of Opera), -ms- (Internet Explorer)

 **Bugs** - _A web developer's nemesis._ An error or mistake causing a computer program or website to misbehave.
-Usually due to a mistake made by the developer in the code.
+Usually due to a mistake made in the code, _by the developer_.

 **Build Tools** - Utilities to help you turn your code into an executable application through compilation, linking and packaging.

 **Client-Side** - Client is an application - such as your web browser (Chrome, Internet Explorer, etc) - running on your local computer.
 One piece of the client-server relationship.
 Often requests information from the server.